sparkflows/sparkflows-docs/docs/user-guide/machine-learning/sparkml/serving-sparkmllib-models.rst

 Scoring using Apache Spark ML Models
 ===========================

-Fire Insights creates Apache Spark ML models.
+Sparkflows creates Apache Spark ML models.
 These models can be saved as files on the File System.

 ``NodeModelSave`` saves the Spark ML model as file.
 It uses the Spark interfaces to save the model.